BookerLoL/LearnConceptsInJava/src/main/java/best_practices/readme.md

 - Streams

   - **filter/limit, map, collect order**
+    - if can't filter, map the least heavy processing first, filter, then process heavy near the end
   - Flatmap may not be lazy dependign on jdk8 version

 - Some design patterns can be applied using lambdas